 The foundation members of Huggins Credit Union were Vernon L. Barcant, Kelvin Pierre, Ian Jardine, Stuart Anton and Gene Govia.
 Our first president of the Credit Union was Vernon L. Barcant.
 His management team comprised of Ian Jardine; vice president, Stuart Anton; secretary, Gene Govia; treasurer, L. Vieira; member, H.F.
 Mendes; member, E.M.
 Massiah; member, G.H.
 Rostant; member, R. Stollmeyer; member, C.A.
 Sheppard; member, T. De Montburn; member and H. Pouchet; member.

 In 1961, Huggins Credit Union started with a share capital of $60.00 and a membership of twelve (12) persons.
-Today, Huggins Credit Union share capital is over 26 million with a membership of over 1800 persons.
-Our investments to date amounts to over 18 million dollars.
+Today, Huggins Credit Union share capital is over 36 million with a membership of over 1500 persons.
+Our investments to date amount to over 8 million dollars.

 In 2003, Huggins Credit Union completed one of the most successful mergers in our country with Harriman’s employees Credit Union Society Ltd.